Myasthenia Gravis Plasma & Serum Samples

 Diagnosis of Myasthenia Gravis (MG)

-Myasthenia gravis patients need to go through complete physical exam, as well as a detailed history of the symptoms are discussed with the physician.
+Myasthenia gravis patients need to go through a complete physical exam, as well as discuss a detailed history of their symptoms with the physician.

 Patients also go through a neurological exam to confirm the diagnosis of myasthenia gravis and rule out other similar conditions.
 This may consist of:

-• Making sure that the eyes move properly
+• Furthermore, making sure that the eyes move properly

-• Sensation test in different areas of the body
+• In addition, sensation test in different areas of the body

-• Testing motor functions, like touching your finger to your nose
+• Finally, testing motor functions, like touching your finger to your nose

 Other tests that can help the doctor diagnose myasthenia gravis disease include:

-• Blood tests for antibodies associated with MG
+• First, blood tests for antibodies associated with MG

-• MRI and CT scans to rule out a tumor.
+• Lastly, MRI and CT scans to rule out a tumor.

-Following are several tests performed to confirm the diagnosis of myasthenia gravis:
+Several tests were performed to confirm the diagnosis of myasthenia gravis.

 • A Physical and Neurological Exam: A physician will first review an individual’s medical history and conduct a physical examination.
 In a neurological examination, the physician will check muscle strength and tone, coordination, sense of touch, and look for impairment of eye movements.